-The Leelanau Conservancy office in Leland is closed to the public and many staff continue to work remotely.
-To reach a staffer, please contact them via email (find contact info here).
+The Leelanau Conservancy office in Leland is currently open between 8:30am and 5pm.
+We do require masks indoors.
+However, many staff continue to work remotely.
+To reach a staffer, the best way to contact them is via email (find contact info here).

 Our natural areas remain open to the public.
 Under the Governor’s Executive Order 2020-70, there is an exception that allows individuals to leave their home or place of residence, and travel as necessary: “To engage in outdoor activity, including walking, hiking, running, cycling, or any other recreational activity consistent with remaining at least six feet from people from outside the individual’s household.”